 If creating STL files from the STEP/Creo files, ensure that your mesh has high resolution and quality; Failure to do so will print out the wrong shapes affecting the motion of the gear set.
 3D printed gears will have lipping that need to be filed/sanded down to mesh correctly.

+Appendix F: Engineering Drawings